0xNeshi/topystring/README.md

 ### Prerequisites

-This package supports the .NET Standard 2.0, so you will need any of the .NET Core or .NET Framework versions that support the standard ([here](https://docs.microsoft.com/en-us/dotnet/standard/net-standard#net-implementation-support) is a table of supported versions).
+This package supports the .NET Standard 2.0, so you will need any of the .NET Core or .NET Framework [versions](https://docs.microsoft.com/en-us/dotnet/standard/net-standard#net-implementation-support) that support the standard.

 You can find the .NET download page [here](https://dotnet.microsoft.com/download).